project-taurus/taurus_vap/README.md

 Additionally, the code will produce other files containing relevant informations such as the occupation numbers or the eigenvalues of the single-particle hamiltonian.
 More importantly, the code will write the final wave function obtained at the end of the iterative procedure in a file.
-The names of the all files produced during a run are recalled in the STDOUT.
+The names of all the files produced during a run are recalled in the STDOUT.

 See the file `extras/manual_input.pdf` for more details.

 ## Examples
 We provide 2 examples of simple calculations in the `examples` directory:
 * Calculation of the HFB/PNVAP minima for the nuclei Mg24, Mg25 and Al26 in the sd-shell using the USDB interation.
-* Analysis of the rate of convergence for the gradient+momentum algorithm for Mg24 in the sd-shell with USDB interaction.
+* Analysis of the rate of convergence for the gradient+momentum algorithm for Mg24 in the sd-shell with the USDB interaction.

 To run an example calculation, go the appropriate subdirectory and execute the script
 ```